What's Tableau Online?

 Choose your authentication

-To choose your method of authentication, select Settings in the top navigation and then Authentication from the sub-menu.
+To choose your method of authentication, select Settings in the side navigation and then Authentication from the sub-menu.
 Enable the authentication method that best fits your organisation.

 Permissions are rules assigned to projects, groups, workbooks and data sources.
 Use them to specify who can work with what content.